 MUA is United, Strong, and Still Defending Our Rights During COVID-19

 This public health crisis reminds us that we are all human.
-We all need to be healthy to live and enjoy well-being.
-And in a moment like this, the health of each of us depends on everyone.
-While hospitals and the government care for sick people and administer tests for the virus, the community does its part following the instructions of the “Shelter-in-Place” order.
-The most important thing is to maintain social distance to prevent us from spreading the virus to others.
+We all need to be healthy to live life and enjoy well-being.
+And in a moment like this, the health of each of us depends on all of us.
+While hospitals and the government care for those who are sick and administer tests for the virus, the community does its part by following the instructions of the “Shelter-in-Place” order.
+The most important thing is to comply with social distancing guidelines to prevent us from spreading the virus to others.

 We must stay healthy to avoid using the medical resources that someone else needs to survive.
 In this way we will ensure that our health system is not overloaded in such a way that hospitals cannot adequately serve the people who need it most.
 So let’s say all together: #Quedateencasa #StayAtHome